Information for New Students and Families

 Steps for Students to Complete their Health Reports:

 - Gather your immunization records and if needed tuberculosis screening records.
-Sample Health Report Forms for Incoming Students (toward the bottom of the page) You may also use those provided by your own medical providers.
+Sample Health Report Forms for Incoming Students.
+You may also use those provided by your own medical providers.

 - Register for the Secure Patient Portal by using your private,unique UNET ID.